e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 The underlying source code for the modeling can be found at https://github.com/ynqa/wego.
 There you can find a couple of "hidden" values one might adjust when setting `OptimizerType` and `ModelType`.
 The former can be either `ns` or `hs`.
-The latter can be either `cbow` or `skipgram`.
+The latter can be either `cbow` or `skipgram`. `skipgram` seems to produce models that are far better than `cbow`.
 You will also see the default values that the authors of that package distribute.
 Note that `defaultDim` is strikingly low at `10` and is only useful to show that code can generate a model, not that it can generate an interesting model.
 Most tutorials talk about models with `100-300` dimensions.